 Since relaunching the Young Epilepsy brand and establishing a PR function, our profile-raising focus has yielded strong results.
-Understand My Epilepsy campaign on The One Show

 We worked with the BBC to produce a short film to be aired on The One Show.
 Our priority for this exposure was to spotlight on a national stage three young people's experiences as part of the #UnderstandMyEpilepsy campaign.